 Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

-On January 1, 2015, the Eurasian Economic Union (EAEU) was launched, incorporating the tariff regulations previously set forth in the Russia-Belarus-Kazakhstan Customs Union (CU) established in 2010.
+On January 1, 2015, the Eurasian Economic Union (EAEU) was launched, incorporating the tariff regulations previously outlined in the Russia-Belarus-Kazakhstan Customs Union (CU) established in 2010.
 Armenia’s accession into the EAEU came into force on January 2, 2015, while Kyrgyzstan’s accession came into effect on August 6, 2015.
-The Unified Customs Tariff of the EAEU/CU has undergone periodic revisions since 2011, with the rates of import customs duties now set in accordance with the obligations outlined in Russia’s WTO Accession Protocol.
-All issues such as tariffs, tariff rate quotas, technical regulations, licensing, and certification are being harmonized by the Eurasian Economic Commission (EEC), the multilateral entity originally established by the member countries to manage the Customs Union which now oversees the Eurasian Economic Union.
-Current information on the harmonized tariffs of the EAEU/CU can be found on the Eurasia Economic Commission’s website.
+The Unified Customs Tariff of the EAEU/CU has undergone periodic revisions since 2011, with the rates of import customs duties now set per the obligations outlined in Russia’s WTO Accession Protocol.
+All issues such as tariffs, tariff-rate quotas, technical regulations, licensing, and certification are being harmonized by the Eurasian Economic Commission (EEC), the multilateral entity originally established by the member countries to manage the Customs Union which now oversees the Eurasian Economic Union.
+Current information on the harmonized tariffs of the EAEU/CU can be found on the Eurasia Economic Commission’s (http://www.eurasiancommission.org/en/Pages/default.aspx) website.

 Tariffs for customs operations are established by the Resolution of the Government of the Russian Federation No. 863 of 28.12.2004.
 In 2020, the previously approved rates continue to apply.
 When submitting a declaration for goods in electronic form, customs duties are paid in the amount of 75% of the established ones.

-Rates for customs clearance (taking into account 75% for electronic declaration):
+Rates for customs clearance (taking into account the 75% rate for electronic declaration):

 The list of goods exempted from customs duties: